Guides

 What is language disorder?

-Language disorder is a communication disorder that can affect kids.
-Children with language disorder have trouble understanding and speaking language.
+A language disorder is a communication disorder that can affect kids.
+Children with a language disorder may have trouble understanding and expressing language.
 They may struggle with written language, spoken language or both.
-Kids with language disorder often use short or simple sentences, mix up the order of words, or say “um” a lot.
+Kids with a language disorder may use short or simple sentences, mix up the order of words, or have difficulty finding the right words to say.
 These challenges can cause problems at home, at school and with other children.

 What are the symptoms of language disorder?